 AI Vs. Humans: The Role of Artificial Intelligence in Customer Experience

 From touchscreen checkouts to customer service chatbots, artificial intelligence (AI) has increasingly become a part of the customer experience.
-Nearly two-thirds of businesses are now deploying AI in their business processes, with 85 percent of customer interactions predicted to be managed without a human by 2020.
+Nearly two-thirds of businesses are now deploying AI in their business processes, with 95% of customer interactions will be powered by AI by 2025.
 However, despite the fear that the “robots are taking over,” savvy brands understand that it’s not one-or-the-other.
 Rather, the combination of human associates and AI appears to be the winning formula for delivering exceptional customer experiences.
 Here’s how you can leverage AI to improve customer experience.

 Give the Customer What They Want

 When it comes to giving the customers what they want, a Zingle survey found that many will choose human interaction over AI, as they believe humans are more effective in solving problems and handling their needs.
 However, 46 percent of Zingle’s respondents said they would choose AI over a human if it meant faster problem resolution.

 Keep in mind that AI is still relatively new, as practical applications of AI only really began to take off in recent years.
 As AI technology develops, customers will increasingly come to expect AI in their interactions with your brand.

 Delegate Routine Tasks

 Bots can do many things—answer questions, process payments, order food.
 According to IBM, AI chatbots can answer up to 80 percent of routine questions for businesses, which helps speed up response times and frees up associates for more challenging inquiries.